-- 3.4.1 The provider, in partnership with the older person, identifies others involved in the older person's care and ensures coordination. - 3.4.2 Carers are recognised as partners in the older person's care and involved in the coordination of care and services.

-3.4.3 The provider facilitates a planned and coordinated transition to or from the provider in collaboration with the older person and other providers of care and services, and this is documented, communicated and effectively managed.
+- 3.4.1 The provider, in partnership with the older person, identifies others involved in the older person's care and ensures coordination and continuity of care. - 3.4.2 Carers are recognised as partners in the older person's care and involved in the coordination of care and services. - 3.4.3 The provider facilitates a planned and coordinated transition to or from the provider in collaboration with the older person and other providers of care and services, and this is documented, communicated and effectively managed.

-• Under the new In-Home Aged Care Program, it is expected there will be a care management service type.
+Note: Under the new Support at Home Program, it is expected there will be a care management service type.
 Where this service is being provided, care coordination would be the responsibility of this provider.